ranranrunforit/End-to-End-Retrieval-Augmented-Generation-system/README.md

 ## Key Checkpoints

-- **Task Specification:** Understood the task requirements for RAG.
 - **Raw Data Preparation:** Compiled a knowledge resource of relevant documents from various sources.
 - **Data Annotation:** Annotated data for both testing/analysis and training purposes.
 - **RAG System Development:** Developed a retrieval augmented generation system using open-source models and libraries.
 - **Result Generation:** Generated answers using the constructed system and validated against reference answers.
-- **Report Writing:** Documented the process and findings in a comprehensive report.
-- **Submission:** Submitted the outputs as per the assignment guidelines.

 ## Data Format